afsc-assessments/goa_dusky/2023/README.md

 2021: Ben updated model in R (partial) -> (harvest projection)
 2022: Ben updated model a lot/ full model (deep dive in VAST,

+"Using SSC accepted model m22.3a from 2022 as the base model for 2023."
+"Using SSC accepted model m22.3a from 2022 as the base model for 2023."
+"Using SSC accepted model m22.3a from 2022 as the base model for 2023."
+"Using SSC accepted model m22.3a from 2022 as the base model for 2023."